nccoos/qccodar_py2.7/README.md

 00,15,30,45 * * * * PATH=$PATH:/sbin /Users/codar/miniconda/envs/qccodar/bin/qccodar auto >> /Users/codar/logs/qccodar-auto.log 2>&1
 ```

-If you get `sh: sysctl: command cannot be found' in output or log,
+If you get `sh: sysctl: command cannot be found` in output or log,
 sysctl might be in another path.  qccodar still runs even when this
 cannot be found.
 In MacOS -- sysctl is sometimes located in /usr/bin
 (or /sbin) and may not be in the path under cron.
-So
+Placing
-`PATH=$PATH:/usr/sbin` in the task, adds the path.
+`PATH=$PATH:/usr/sbin` in the task entry, adds the path.

 ## Background